-in constant 2009 US\$ (output, consumption, investment) or in 2009based real indexes (total hours, wages).
+We have calculated a similar set of real business cycle statistics for the benchmark case of the United States.
+As in the case of Venezuela, all series are expressed in logs (with the exception of the rental rate) and in real terms.
+All time series have been obtained from the Federal Reserve Bank of Saint Louis and have been expressed either in constant US \$2009 dollars (output, consumption, investment) or in 2009-based real indexes (total hours, wages).
 Total hours and wages have been approximated by total hours in the non-farm business sector, as reported also by the Federal Reserve Bank of Saint Louis.
-We have run the calculations using different index years for the same labor aggregates calculated by the Bureau of Labor Statistics and found no significant difference in the set of selected second moments.
-The rental rate comes from the annual deflated return of the S&P 500 Index.
-Summary statistics for the selected real business cycle variables are reported in Table 3.
+I have run the calculations using different index years for the same labor aggregates calculated by the Bureau of Labor Statistics and found no significant difference on the set of selected second moments.
+The rental rate comes from the annual deflated return of the S&P500 index.
+Summary statistics for the selected real business cycle variables are reported on Table V.